FAQ

 Q. Who decides admission questions, who the mentor pastors and churches are, who teaches what classes, how the curriculum is set up, and if a mentor pastor or student should be removed from the program?

 A. A group of mentor pastors who form a Board of Directors which meets regularly and makes consensus decisions.
-The current Board of Directors consists of Joshua Brown (RGC, Rapid City, SD), Andy Wright (RCC, Dell Rapids, SD), Zach Sommerlot (DBC, Denver, IA), and Ryan Franchuk (RCC, Dell Rapids, SD).
+The current Board of Directors consists of Cory Kitch (Discovery Church, Yankton, SD), Jason Contino (Harborview Christian Church, Port Jefferson, NY), Andy Wright (RCC, Dell Rapids, SD), Zach Sommerlot (Cornerstone Church, Denver, IA), and Ryan Franchuk (RCC, Dell Rapids, SD).
 Ryan Franchuk currently serves as the program Administrator.

 Q. What is the long-term TPA vision?